“Where is Namibia?” asked my friends.

-For eleven searing days in May—autumn below the equator—I joined a group of fifteen well-seasoned globe-trotters and endured 1,500 mostly unpaved miles enjoying dramatic desert scenery and exceptional wildlife.
+For eleven searing days in May, which is autumn south of the equator, I joined a group of fifteen well-seasoned globe-trotters and endured 1,500 mostly unpaved miles enjoying dramatic desert scenery and exceptional wildlife.

 We crossed the country in a diamond pattern from Windhoek south to Namib-Naukluft National Park and the Sossusvlei desert kingdom, northwest to the Teutonic-colonial beach resort of Swakopmund, north through grassy Damaraland to the wildlife realm of Etosha National Park, and back to Windhoek.

-Many dawns began with 4:45 AM wake-up calls for long days to cover the extensive miles between far-flung overnights.
+Many of our days began with 4:45 AM wake-up calls, for long days to cover the extensive miles between far-flung overnights stops.
 Daily temperatures were in the high 90s.